StackVista/stackstate-docs/use/views/README.md

 # Views

 The full topology available in StackState is likely much larger than you need to be concerned with at any given point in time.
-StackState allows you to filter the your topology and store it as a view.
-Each view stores:
+StackState allows you to create a filter to select a specific set of components from your topology and save it as a view.
+Each stored view includes:

 * The topology filter used to add elements (components and relations) to the view.
 * Topology visualization settings.
-* Configuration about how to calculate the [view health state](#view-health-state).
+* Configuration to calculate the [view health state](#view-health-state).

 Generally speaking, views serve two major purposes:

 1. Views are a type of bookmark.
 They help you to find your way back to a part of your topology that is of particular interest to you or your team.
 They may also serve as a starting point for defining new views.
-2. Views can be used for [alerting](/use/health-state-and-alerts/set-up-alerting.md) and automation.
+2. Views can be used for [alerting and automation](/use/health-state-and-alerts/set-up-alerting.md).
 Whenever a change within the view requires your attention, an event handler can send out a notification, create an incident in an ITSM system or trigger automation.

 ## Access a view